By Maxmilian Wechsler

 LUCKY but precious few are those Bangkok citizens who are not a victim of noise pollution in some way or another.
 Day and night it assails us in dozens of different but equally annoying and frustrating forms, and yet there doesn’t seem much of an effort to reduce it, or even control it.
 What’s more, to the detriment of our health and wellbeing, the amount of noise we have to suffer just seems to increase year in, year out.

-Ten years ago, in 2004, His Majesty King Bhumibol Adulyadej raised the issue of excessive noise in his birthday speech.
+More than ten years ago, in 2004, His Majesty King Bhumibol Adulyadej raised the issue of excessive noise in his birthday speech.
 Among other concerns, the King expressed worries about young people developing hearing problems.
 Following the speech, the government quickly implemented various programs to monitor and reduce noise levels in public places and venues like discotheques and other entertainment places.
 The Department of Land Transport was instructed to check the noise levels of their vehicles.
 Factories were also told to reduce loud noises.
 Unfortunately, as time went on, these important health and sanity saving measures slowly disappeared.

 The intensity of loudness is measured in Decibels (dB).
 Similar to temperature, the scale can dip below zero.
 For example, some people with very good hearing can detect sounds as low as -15 dB.
 The PCD noise index standards list 55-70 dB in the moderate level, while anything over that is considered unhealthy for humans.
 Sounds over 85 dB can cause permanent damage to hearing.